shivengg87/java-core-deep-dive/src/com/javacdd/collections/maps/README.md

 ```
 1
 ```
-Why:
+Why :

 **HashMap first uses hashCode() to decide which bucket a key should go into.**
-If another key lands in the same bucket, HashMap then calls equals().
+- If another key lands in the same bucket, HashMap then calls equals().
 When equals() returns true, HashMap treats both keys as the same logical key and overwrites the existing value instead of adding a new entry.
 ---
 ```